omicsEye/waveome/README.md

 notebook as a template (an example of the package modeling simulated data) that you can use and modify for your input data.
 Each step is explained with details in following sections of this tutorial.
+# Installation #

-## Installation
+## Overal requirements ##

-* First install *conda*
+Installation _waveome_ is processed in a conda environment.
+You therefore need to install _conda_ first.
 Go to the [Anaconda website](https://www.anaconda.com/) and download the latest version for your operating system.
-* For Windows users: do not forget to add `conda` to your system `path`
+* For Windows users: do not forget to add _conda_ to your system PATH.
+It will be asked as a part of installation procedure.
-* Second is to check for conda availability
-  open a terminal (or command line for Windows users) and run:
+* Make sure about _conda_ availability.
+Open a terminal (or command line for Windows users) and run:
 ```
 conda --version
 ```

-it should out put something like:
+It should output something like:

 ```
 conda 4.9.2